-This policy section does not apply to temporary leaves (see 3.5.1.28).
+This policy section does not apply to temporary leaves (see Section 3.5.1.28).

-- Copy of award letter or current disability statement - If amount and duration is not disclosed in awards letter, a copy of the disability policy may be required - If the benefits have a defined expiration date (not long-term disability), verify that the remaining term is at least 3 years from the date of the mortgage application. - Calculation - " If higher short-term disability payment will fall to lower long-term payment during the next 3 years, use the lower long-term payment for qualifying purposes.
-Otherwise use the current payment.
-If disability income will not continue for 3 years, it cannot be included in income.
+- Copy of award letter or current disability statement - If amount and duration is not disclosed in awards letter, a copy of the disability policy may be required - If the benefits have a defined expiration date (not long-term disability), verify that the remaining term is at least 3 years from the date of the mortgage application.